 We entered the upper city walls from Kotor old town.
 The wall was built on cliffs and is quite steep.
 The first part took us roughly 15 minutes.
 At a chapel called “Lady of Remedy” we had our short break.
 We could already catch the bay view from that point.
 The stone stairs were partially in good shape, but comfortable shoes were definitely recommended.

 There are around 1400 steps all the way to the top.
 After a short break, we continued negotiating stairs.
 My breath came in short gasps due to elevation.
 A thin layer of sweat soon covered my body.
-Locals were jogging up and down.
+But the locals were jogging up and down so easily.
 They might do the exercises on a regular base because all of them kept their breath steady.
 It took nearly one hour for us to reach the top.

 We had a rest on the top to catch up our breath while enjoying the view of the old town and the Kotor bay.
 It was in the mid of the day and was the best time to take a picture of the old town.
 Late afternoon on our way down, we met a few more tourists.
 Though it was easier to get down, we still took precaution.
 I would not recommend walking here in a wet condition.
 From the nature point of view, this part is the best of the Kotor.
 The 5th day of our Montenegro road trip was quite exhausting.